 Chinedu told me his budget for the whole wedding was about N1.5M so after thinking and writing down everything that will be needed for the wedding, we started to exclude items we felt we could either replace or do without, that was how we got to – food.
 And he told me specifically that he would want small chops for his wedding reception because 1.
 It saves cost and 2.

 To cut the long story short, we contacted a caterer a small chops specialist for the price of 500 plates because the total guests for the reception were 500 that was when I was wowed.
 The caterer told us that she was going to charge us N500 per plate but she was going to give us the best service.

 We tried convincing her to give us a discount but all to no avail.
 She said usually she charges N550 – N600 per plate but because this was the first time we are doing business with her she was going to give us for the price of N500 – just for us to try her out.

 Still amazed after Chinedu dropped the call, I flipped out my phone and went straight to my calculator app to do the maths of what I just heard and my calculator summed everything we had discussed to N250,000.
 “So there’s money in this business”, I said to myself.

-Although there were other benefits she mentioned like delivery at our doorstep (bringing the small chops to our venue), bringing her servers, and so on, I couldn’t get my mind of the total money she was to be paid in return, this was how my finding started about small chops business in Nigeria because I wanted to know more.
+Although there were other benefits she mentioned like delivery at our doorstep (bringing the small chops to our venue), bringing her servers, and so on, I could not get my mind of the total money she was to be paid in return, this was how my finding started about small chops business in Nigeria because I wanted to know more.

 For those of us that have been attending parties in Nigeria right from the time we were born, we all know small chops never existed at first in our parties.
 All we had then during our birthday parties, weddings, and burial ceremonies food.
 Common foods like jollof rice and native foods like amala, pounded yam, and the likes and drinks and the usual cake but along the way, small chops came and changed the way we did parties and the way we treat our guests.